Update: Food Scientists Have Created Four Types of GMO “Non-Browning” Apples, Including the New GMO Gala Apple

 -Avoid buying any unlabeled or unknown pre-sliced apple brands, like those found in cafeterias or kids’ meals

--Ask your local restaurants or cafes for information, and ask them NOT to carry to the new GMO non-browning apples
+-Ask your local restaurants or cafes for information, and ask them NOT to carry to the GMO non-browning apples

 They include the Northwest Horticultural Council, which represents Washington apple growers responsible for over 60% of the U.S. crop, the U.S. Apple Association, and the British Columbia Fruit Growers Association.
 While the non-browning apple may be a boon for processed food giants and restaurants or cafes that want to save a buck on the non-browning aspect of these apples, the effects on human health are unknown, and avoiding it may prove to be exceedingly difficult over time if they are allowed to flow through the food supply unchecked.